|Issue date||7 December 2020|

 |Date of effect||19 June 2019|

 This ruling replaces DA-060 to take into account the amendment to the definition of 'land holding' from 19 June 2019 to include interests in fixtures held separately from land, and land taken to be beneficially owned due to an economic entitlement held in relation to the relevant land.
-The ruling also includes some guidance and examples of circumstances where the Commissioner is willing to consider the written down book value of fixture in the absence of formal valuation evidence.
+The ruling also includes some guidance and examples of circumstances where the Commissioner is willing to consider the written down book value of fixtures in the absence of formal valuation evidence.

 The landholder provisions in Part 2 of Chapter 3 of the Duties Act 2000 (the Act) charge duty on relevant acquisitions in landholders.